How Much Snow Can Your Roof Hold?

 - If it’s ice you’re dealing with, one inch of ice equals one foot of fresh snow.

 If the snow load is in the range of the limits outlined above, the snow should be removed from the roof.
-Clearly, anticipating the snowload is a big deal for both residential and commercial large-span roofs.
-That's where WDT comes in with our WeatherOps product that will alert you when specific threasholds are met or are forecast to be met or exceeded.
+Anticipating the snow load is a important for both residential and commercial large-span roofs.